Desmond Hogan: Biography

 Hogan was born in Ballinasloe in east County Galway.
 His father was a draper.
 Educated locally at St. Grellan's Boys' National School and St. Joseph's College, Garbally Park, some of his earliest work was published in The Fountain, the Garbally college annual.

 After leaving school, Hogan travelled to France, ending up in Paris just after the student riots of 1968.
 He later studied at University College Dublin (UCD), where he received a BA in 1972 and an MA in 1973.

 In 1971 he won the Hennessy Award.
-The Irish Writers' Co-operative, formed by writer Fred Johnston, Neil Jordan and playwright Peter Sheridan at a meeting in a Dublin restaurant, were to publish Hogan's The Ikon Maker, which was also the Co-op's first publication.
+The Irish Writers' Co-operative, formed by the writers Fred Johnston, Neil Jordan and playwright Peter Sheridan at a meeting in a Dublin restaurant, were to publish Hogan's The Ikon Maker, which was also the Co-op's first publication.
 While in Dublin, he worked as a street actor and had a number of plays – A Short Walk to the Sea, Sanctified Distances, and The Squat – produced in the Abbey Theatre and the Project Arts Centre.
 RTÉ and BBC Radio broadcast some of his plays, including Jimmy.
 He also published stories in small magazines such as Adam and the Transatlantic Review.

 Later he moved to London, living in Tooting, Catford and Hounslow and then later as a lodger in the Hampstead home of Anthony Farrell, a young Irish publisher.
 Friends and acquaintances from this period included: writer Jaci Stephen, biographer Patrick Newley, Kazuo Ishiguro and his partner, Lorna.
 Hogan also participated in poetry and literature readings held at Bernard Stone's Turrett Bookshop on Floral Street in Covent Garden.

 His debut novel, The Ikon-Maker, was written in 1974 and published in 1976.
 It deals with a mother's unwilling recognition of her son's homosexuality.